Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

-While recipients of the Optimism airdrop had the option of not claiming the tokens, not all airdrops come with choice.
+While recipients of the Optimism airdrop had the option of not claiming the tokens, not all airdrops come with a choice.
 Some send investors tokens automatically, with no way for investors to reject the assets.
-This sets up a tricky tax situation, since investors may acquire tokens against their will.
+This sets up a tricky tax situation since investors may acquire tokens against their will.

 How are airdrops taxed?

-Although the IRS has been slow to roll out crypto tax guidance, it actually has addressed how to treat airdrops and hard forks.
-Its 2019 guidance clarifies that airdrops and hard forks are taxed as ordinary income, at the market value the asset had when you received and took full control of it.
-So, if you receive tokens from an airdrop—whether you wanted to or not—you must report them on your tax return.
+The IRS has addressed how to treat crypto airdrop tax, in addition to hard forks.
+2019 IRS guidance indicates airdrops and hard forks are taxed as ordinary income at the fair market value the asset had upon receipt when you took full control.
+This means that if you receive tokens from an airdrop (whether you want to or not), you need to report them on your tax returns.

 Airdrop income example